indietyp/git-102/src/00-theory/00-branches.md

 Trunk Based Development is a branching strategy where you only have one branch, the `main` branch.
 This branch represents the current state of the project.
 This strategy is very simple, but breaks down for larger projects.
-The main advantage of this strategy is that you don't need to merge your changes back into the main branch, this can be a tedious task if you have many branches.
+The main advantage of this strategy is that you don't need to merge your changes back into the main branch, this can be a tedious task if you have many branches, but is often used for small projects that are developed by a single person.

 ### Gitlab Flow